paulhibbitts/oeglobal-demo-wednesday-live-docsify-this/pages/create-and-host-a-markdown-file.md

 ---

 ## Docsify-This Markdown Page Templates
-The following are example Markdown templates which can be cloned/forked on GitHub or imported into Codeberg.
+The following are Docsify-This Markdown templates which can be cloned/forked on GitHub or imported into Codeberg.

 - [One Page Article Template](https://github.com/hibbitts-design/docsify-this-one-page-article ':target=_blank')
 - [One Page Course Template](https://github.com/hibbitts-design/docsify-this-one-page-course ':target=_blank')